Council Managed Sites for Busking & Street Stalls

 - Site 5 - Cnr of Beach and Nightingale Streets, Woolgoolga

-Council only manages Busking and Community Group stalls on Council-owned or managed areas, such as footpaths.
+Council only manages busking and street stalls on Council-owned or managed areas, such as footpaths.
 If you wish to busk or book a site at a shopping centre you will need to get permission from the shopping centre management.

-Please note: The laneway situated next to Woolworths in Park Avenue is not a designated busking/community group stall site.
-This area’s function is a bus stop and thoroughfare and has been deemed not appropriate for site bookings.
+Please note: The laneway situated next to Woolworths in Park Avenue is not a designated busking/street stall site.
+This area is a thoroughfare and has been deemed not appropriate for site bookings.

 Buskers can book a site for a maximum of 3 hours, with a maximum of 3 bookings per week in one site.

-Community Groups stalls can book a site for a maximum of 6 hours with a maximum of 3 bookings per annum in one site.
+A Community Group can book a site for a maximum of 6 hours with a maximum of 3 bookings per annum in one site.